kubeedge/kubeedge/docs/proposals/mapper-design-v2.md

 The first step to control a device is to configure the device model and device instance.
 After that, a configmap is generated([configmap example](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/device-management-enhance.md)).
 Mapper will parse the configmap when starting.
 At run time, the configuration could be changed and the configmap will follow the change, device twin will also send out changing messages.

-About the device control/data, there're three types:
+About the device control/data, there are three types:

 1. Twin value.
 ```json